miishra/miishra.github.io/_posts/2024-07-06-Inferring-smartphone-state.md

 ---
 layout: post
-title: Third eye: Inferring the State of Your Smartphone Through Wi-Fi!
+title: Third eye - Inferring the State of Your Smartphone Through Wi-Fi!
 ---

 Wi-Fi is one of the most notable and prevalent wireless technologies today.
 Smartphones and other Wi-Fi-enabled devices find nearby networks using management frames known as probe-requests.